Preventing lawyer burnout: How to create a healthy workplace culture

 In a healthy work environment, employees can trust that they will be credited for their contributions and held accountable for their mistakes.
 They take their bosses at their word and don’t carry the anger or resentment of shouldering the blame for someone else’s actions.

 Another change brought by new generations is an increased demand for workplace learning.
-While just 55% of Baby Boomer and Gen X workers view learning as a key to career success, 61% of Millennials and 76% of Gen Z employees feel the same.
+While just 37% of Baby Boomers, Gen X, and Millennial workers view learning as a key to career success, 55% of Gen Z employees embrace the idea.
+One of the best ways to prevent lawyers in your firm from burning out is to offer opportunities for continued education and growth.
+Learning stimulates the brain and opens the door to new possibilities.

 Learning and development opportunities can take many different forms.
 You might offer a modest stipend for employees to attend courses and conferences, or bring in a speaker to spend a half-day with your team.
 Consider implementing scheduled training sessions on key skills like management, communications, and technology.

-Only 30% of people feel comfortable discussing their mental health at work, so it’s up to employers to offer proactive support.
+In a recent 2024 survey, only 58% of people said they feel comfortable discussing their mental health at work, so it’s up to employers to offer proactive support.
 Establish an Employee Assistance Program, provide affordable healthcare, make it easy for employees to take time off when needed, and regularly remind your team to take advantage of these resources.

 You may not see toxicity in your workplace, but that doesn’t mean it’s not there.
 Usually, workplace dysfunction most strongly impacts the people who have the least power to change it.